xp-development/MailMessaging/README.md

 Welcome to MailMessaging
 ========================

-MailMessaging is a framework for Windows 8.1, Windows Phone 8.1  and .NET 4.5.1 to receive mails via imap and send mails via smtp.
+MailMessaging is a framework for Windows 8.1, Windows Phone 8.1  and .NET 4.5.1 to receive mails via imap.

 <h2>Credits</h2>